 • Sit quietly and observe your breath

-• Notice thoughts as they arise and pass
+• Notice thoughts as they arise and pass, like clouds in the sky or leaves floating down a river

 • Bring awareness into daily activities